csiro-fair/marimba/docs/pipeline.md

   git add .
   git commit -m "Initial commit of Marimba Pipeline"
   ```

-It's important to note that we have given the Pipeline file the extension `.pipeline.py`.
-Marimba is configured to
-automatically identify and bootstrap files with this extension located within the pipelines directory at runtime.
-Therefore, all Marimba Pipelines must utilize this extension for proper recognition and operation.

-Open your new `my.pipeline.py` file in a text editor or IDE and add the following minimal implementation of a
-Marimba Pipeline:

 Start coding your Pipeline by opening your new `my.pipeline.py` file in a text editor or IDE.
 Below is a basic
 template to help you get started with your Marimba Pipeline implementation: